-The Industrial/Organizational Psychology track is intended for two groups of students: those who wish to pursue graduate training in industrial/organizational (I/O) psychology and those seeking employment in I/O-related areas.
+The Industrial/Organizational Psychology concentration is intended for two groups of students: those who wish to pursue graduate training in industrial/organizational (I/O) psychology and those seeking employment in I/O-related areas.
 Students will prepare for entry-level positions in a variety of work settings that involve job analysis, staffing, training, and performance evaluation.

 All of the following: